Dual-Thresholded Heatmap-Guided Proposal Clustering and Negative Certainty Supervision with Enhanced Base Network for Weakly Supervised Object Detection: Experiments

 \subsection{Datasets and Evaluation Metrics}

-Following standard WSOD protocols, we evaluate our method on Pascal VOC 2007 and Pascal VOC 2012 datasets \cite{Everingham2010VOC}, which have 9,963 and 22,531 images, respectively, for 20 object classes.
-These two datasets are divided into \textit{train}, \textit{val}, and \textit{test} sets.
-For training, we use the \textit{trainval} set (5,011 images for VOC07 and 11,540 images for VOC12) to train our model.
-For testing, two metrics are used for evaluation: the Average Precision (AP) on \textit{test} set (4,952 images for VOC07 and 10,991 images for VOC12) and the Correct Localization (CorLoc) on \textit{trainval} set.
-The AP \cite{Everingham2010VOC} is measured following the Pascal VOC criterion, where a positive predicted box has at least 50\% overlap with its corresponding ground-truth annotation.
+Following standard WSOD protocols, we evaluate our method on three different datasets, Pascal VOC 2007, Pascal VOC 2012 \cite{Everingham2010VOC}, and MS COCO 2014 \cite{Lin2014COCO}.
+The VOC07 and VOC12 datasets have 9,963 and 22,531 images respectively for 20 object classes, which are both divided into \textit{trainval} (5,011 images for VOC07 and 11,540 images for VOC12) and \textit{test} (4,952 images for VOC07 and 10,991 images for VOC12) sets.
+During the training phase, the \textit{trainval} set are used to train our model.
+During the testing phase, two metrics are used for evaluation: the Average Precision (AP) on the \textit{test} set and the Correct Localization (CorLoc) on the \textit{trainval} set.
+The AP \cite{Everingham2010VOC} is measured following the standard Pascal VOC criterion, where a positive predicted box has at least 50\% overlap with its corresponding ground-truth annotation.
 The CorLoc \cite{Deselaers2012CorLoc} quantifies localization performance by the percentage of images containing at least one predicted box with at least 50\% overlap to one of the ground-truths.
+The COCO14 dataset has 164,062 images for 80 classes, which is divided into \textit{train} (82,783 images), \textit{val} (40,504 images) and \textit{test} (40,775 images) sets.
+Following standard practice, we train our model on the \textit{train} set and evaluate it on the \textit{val} set.
+We report the mean Average Precision (mAP\textsubscript{[50:95]}) across IoU thresholds ranging from 0.5 to 0.95 with a step size of 0.05, as well as the results at specific IoU threshold of 0.5 (mAP\textsubscript{50}) and 0.75 (mAP\textsubscript{75}) respectively.
+Furthermore, mAP\textsubscript{\textit{s}}, mAP\textsubscript{\textit{m}} and mAP\textsubscript{\textit{l}} are used to evaluate the performance on small, medium and large objects respectively.